-In general, you should place your air purifier where you or your family spend the most time and thus breathe the most air.
+In general, you should place your air purifier for allergies where you or your family spend the most time and thus breathe the most air.
 It should be noted, however, that rooms where cooking takes place produce a significantly larger amount of pollutants, which is why the use of an air purifier is also strongly recommended here.
 In addition, it is also important to create good air quality in the place where you work from home or practice sports in order to benefit from increased concentration or performance.
 Therefore, it is not possible to name the perfect place for an air purifier.
 Since you need to decide for yourself where to place your air purifier and should also have the option to be able to move it from room to room, make sure that you have a device that is as mobile as possible, which is easy to transport and can be placed anywhere without any problems.
 Ideally, you can even take it with you on your travels to supply fresh air everywhere.

 In summary, air purifiers are a very useful solution for all people, but especially for allergy sufferers, to eliminate symptoms by filtering triggers from the air.
 In times when people spend a lot of time at home, measures should be taken to make life as pleasant and healthy as possible in order to increase your own well-being and performance.
 For this to succeed, you should not act rashly when buying an air purifier but instead inform yourself sufficiently.